-Titanium-Zirconium-Molybdenum alloy, also known as TZM, contains 0.50% Titanium, 0.08% Zirconium, and 0.02% Carbon.
+TZM Alloy, also known as Titanium-Zirconium-Molybdenum alloy, contains 0.50% Titanium, 0.08% Zirconium, and 0.01 – 0.04% Carbon.
 TZM is manufactured from molybdenum by using small quantities of tiny, extremely fine carbides through P/M or Arc Casting technology.
 This alloy is a great high strength solution for high temperature applications.
 The alloy is stronger than pure molybdenum and possesses a higher recrystallization temperature and better creep resistance.
 Commonly used in applications involving demanding mechanical loads, it’s recommended use temperature is between 700℃ & 1400℃.

 What is Mola?

 Molybdenum-Lanthom Oxide, also known as Mola, is an alloyed metal providing specific advantages over pure Moly.
 This alloyed metal is made by adding Lanthanum Oxide during the manufacturing process, giving the molybdenum a so-called stacked fiber microstructure which is stable at temperatures up to 2000℃.
 This special microstructure allows the alloy to be creep-resistant even under extreme use conditions.
 Additionally, the alloy has a lower cold shearing strength, higher tensile strength, and greater resistance to deformation at high temperatures.
 The alloy is an ideal materials for applications requiring dimensional stability and strength at temperatures above the capabilities of pure Moly or TZM.
 Common machining is done to produce furnace components such as stranded and other wires, sintering and annealing boats or evaporator coils.
 In the lighting industry, molybdenum-lanthanum oxide is used for example for retaining and feed wires.

 - Excellent Strength & Stiffness at high temperatures.

 - High dimensional stability and excellent corrosion resistance